Sebastien-Le/SensoryDataScience/chapters/chapter1.md

 <codeblock id="01_66">
 </codeblock>

-Explore the diffent outputs.
+Explore the different outputs.
 What do you think?
 <codeblock id="01_67">
 </codeblock>